Run-Off Insurance Coverage

 If at the time of death the lawyer was exempt from payment of insurance premium levies,2 the standard Run-Off or Increased Run-Off Coverage protection would continue in force.

-The reasons an estate should consider increasing the insurance coverage and the types of questions that should be asked in assessing insurance needs are not unlike those facing a retiring LAWYER.
-Our Insurance Matters booklets can help you assess your insurance needs.
+The reasons an estate should consider increasing the insurance coverage and the types of questions that should be asked in assessing insurance needs are not unlike those facing a retiring lawyer.
+Our Insurance matters: Retired lawyers, estate trustees, judges, in-house counsel, government lawyers and others no longer in private practice booklet can help you assess your insurance needs.

 LAWPRO invites the estate trustee to err on the side of caution in assessing the insurance needs of the estate.
 We also invite the estate trustee to consider the prospect of any excess insurance being maintained by others that may benefit the estate.